pluralsight/PS-AutoLab-Env/README.md

 This module is a continuation of the work done by Jason Helmick and Melissa (Missy) Januszko, whose efforts are greatly appreciated.
 Beginning with v4.0.0, this module is unrelated to any projects Jason or Missy may be developing under similar names.

+We also appreciate all of the work that has gone into the Lability module.
+The Lability and PSAutoLab modules are completely separate and indepently maintained.

 ## Road Map

 These are some of the items that are being considered for future updates: